 Tapenades are a staple hors d’oeuvres or snack.
-The basic ingredients are olives, olive oil, garlic, capers, anchovies and lots of herbs.
+The basic ingredients for a tapenade recipe are olives, olive oil, garlic, capers, anchovies and lots of herbs.
 This is whipped up into a spread and can be enjoyed on bread, crackers, meats and veggies.

 One day while eating our latest tapenade find, my mother-in-law asked me if tapenades were good for the heart.
 I hadn’t really considered that as, up until that moment, I had simply been eating them out of pleasure.
 I picked up the jar to look at the ingredients and it dawned on me that this mixture wasn’t just good for the heart.
 It was like a superfood for the heart!